Skip to Content

 As a downside, your hair texture may not come through because buzz cuts are so close to the scalp.

-Burst Fade Design
+Burst Fade Haircut Design

 Want to add a little extra flair to your awesome new cut?
 You can get your barber to etch unique designs with clippers, like symbols, shapes, or words.